MARKETING ANALYTICS2025-10-14

 Three Big Mistakes to Avoid in Marketing Analytics

-From experience, we can say that there are some elementary, and then, not so elementary mistakes business managers make while implementing marketing analytics.
+From experience, we can say that there are some elementary and then not-so-elementary mistakes business managers make while implementing marketing analytics.

 We list a few of them here: